Peter J. Bonk, Ph.D.

 Ph.D., Organic Chemistry, University of Wisconson, Madison, WI (1985).

 Chemistry, University of Michigan, Ann Arbor, MI (1975).

 University of Detroit, Detroit, MI (1976-1978).

-Dr. Pete J. Bonk, PhD, is broadly experienced in technical management, process support, process validation, process development, cGMP and scale up in the pharmaceutical industry, as well as extensive experience in polymer chemistry.
+Dr. Pete J. Bonk, Ph.D., is broadly experienced in technical management, process support, process validation, process development, cGMP and scale up in the pharmaceutical industry, as well as extensive experience in polymer chemistry.
 Dr. Bonk has worked with contract manufacturing organizations for the synthesis of pre-Phase I and Phase I drug candidates and has extensive involvement with DEA Controlled Substances Schedules I-IV.
-Dr. Bonk is a pharmaceutical expert for the drugs hydromorphone, oxycodone, fentanyl, codeine, hydrocodone, MS Contin, Oxycontin and Ryzolt.
+Dr. Bonk is a pharmaceutical expert on the drugs hydromorphone, oxycodone, fentanyl, codeine, hydrocodone, MS Contin, Oxycontin, and Ryzolt.

 SOCIETY AFFILIATIONS: American Association of Pharmaceutical Scientists (2007, 2010-present); Councilor, Rhode Island Section (2012-present); Division of Polymer Chemistry (1986- 1993); Program Chair (1999-2006); Division Chair-Elect (1998, 2006-2007); Division Chair (2000-2001, 2008-2009); Division of Small Chemical Businesses (1995-Present); Division of Business Management and Development (2005-Present); Division of Medicinal Chemistry (2000-Present); Division of Organic Chemistry (1983-Present); American Chemical Society (1977-Present).

 Vice President of Research and Development, May, 2011 through January, 2014;

 Head of Chemistry, September, 2009 through May, 2011, CSCS Corporation.